PIX3LFLUX/HSmartKArt-EE/README.md

 	export MQTT_CLIENTID=MYID
 	```

-For the **MQTT/CAN Bridge** component a Raspberry Pi is needed, CAN HAT optional.
+For the **CAN-to-MQTT Bridge** component a Raspberry Pi is needed, CAN HAT optional.
 With some
 small fixes in the installation script can be used for similar devices with a CAN interface
 running a Debian-based Linux distribution:
 * CAN Interface Setup needs to be modified according to the used device